Auxiliary and Business Services

-There are twelve (12) residential communities in the University’s array of housing options.
-Combined, these facilities accommodate over 2100 residents.
+There are eleven (11) residential communities in the University’s array of housing options.
+Combined, these facilities accommodate over 1700 residents.
 Housing options range from traditional double rooms to apartments with single bedrooms.
 Included are unique options such as apartments with full kitchens.
 Students who reside in the efficiency apartment communities are not required to purchase a meal plan.
-The Office of Residence Life (ORL) oversees the operation of all University housing and off-campus leased properties, and strives to promote a living learning environment that respects the privacy and security of residential students and, perhaps more importantly, encourages the creation of good academic habits, non-traditional learning and managed social opportunities.
-All residential facilities have policies that incorporate quiet hours for the purpose of study and rest and restricted hours for disruptive group activities.
+The Office of Residence Life (ORL) oversees the operation of all University housing and strives to promote a living-learning environment that respects the privacy and security of all residential students.
+More importantly, the Office of Residence Life encourages the creation of good academic habits, non-traditional learning, and managed social opportunities.
+All residential facilities have policies that incorporate quiet hours that promote study and rest and restricted hours for disruptive group activities.

-In order for students to acquire on-campus housing, students must complete a housing contract on Hawkville, the Residence Life online housing reservation system.
-Room deposits are required upon completion of the housing contract.
-Room deposits are $300 for the academic year (fall/spring).
-The room deposit is applied towards the student’s account to assist in covering future charges; it is non-refundable.
-Forfeiture of the deposit occurs if the student decides not to matriculate at UMES.
-Information regarding housing policies, descriptions and how to reserve housing may also be obtained from the UMES website at https://www.umes.edu/reslife/.
+For students to acquire on-campus housing, students must complete a housing contract on Hawkville, the Office of Residence Life online room reservation system.
+Room deposits are due upon completion of the housing contract.
+The room deposit is $300 for the academic year (fall/spring ONLY).
+The room deposit is applied towards the student’s account to assist in covering their housing charge; it is non-refundable.
+Forfeiture of the deposit occurs if the student decides not to enroll at UMES.
+Information regarding housing policies, descriptions, and how to reserve a room may also be found at the Office of Residence Life’s website at https://www.umes.edu/reslife/.